SasView/sasview/src/sas/sasgui/perspectives/corfunc/media/corfunc_help.rst

 Fourier
 ^^^^^^^

-If Fourier is selected for the transform type, the perspective will perform a discrete cosine transform on the extrapolated data in order to calculate the correlation function.
+If Fourier is selected for the transform type, the analysis will perform a discrete cosine transform on the extrapolated data in order to calculate the correlation function.
 The following algorithm is applied: